JonasunderscoreJones/KpopLightStick/README.md

 - `shiny_t_thicker.stl`
 - `shiny_t.stl`

+*Since I had issues with the prints of the letters, I made a thicker version of each letter to ensure that there would be no holes.*

 ## Assembly
 The Assembly of the Prints is pretty self-explanatory.
 Take a look at the pictures in the `/picture` folder of the repo.